• Technologies

 If you’re wondering which edge is right for you, the answer depends on your applications and use cases.
 If you only think about edge as a single location, you won’t have everything you need to take advantage of new technologies and deliver differentiated customer experiences in an evolving marketplace.

-This side-by-side comparison may help you determine which edge environments can best support the apps and workloads that power your business.
+Here’s a side-by-comparison of edge capabilities to help you see which environments can best support the apps and workloads powering your business.

 Table comparing the features of premises edge, edge cloud and public cloud approaches